domonda/go-sqldb/README.md

 Here if `GetUserOrNil` will use the global db connection if no other connection is stored in the context.

-But when called from withing the function passed to `db.Transaction` it will re-use the transaction saved in the context.
+But when called from within the function passed to `db.Transaction` it will re-use the transaction saved in the context.